Updated on 06/12/2022

 Insurance web marketing is increasingly a matter of social media marketing.
 The reasons for this are evident, and well summarized by the data below:

-- Instagram, which was born in 2010, has recently passed the threshold of 1 billion monthly active users (source).
-And the growth shows no signs of stopping.
+- Instagram, which was born in 2010, has 2 billion active users monthly and growth continues to stop;

-- Then there’s TikTok, a new and very successful Chinese social platform that is popular among younger users.
-It was launched in September 2016 and already has more than 800 million users (source).
-Watch out: Generation Z is starting to enter the insurance market in these very years!
+- Then there is TikTok, a new Chinese social network that has been hugely successful at the younger generation, was launched in September 2016 and has more than 1 billion users.
+Warning: Generation Z is starting to appear in these years to the insurance market!;

-- Also, we cannot overlook LinkedIn, which now has about 766 million users.
-Also this platform, if well exploited, can be very interesting for digital marketing in the insurance sector.
+- LinkedIn, which has about 575 million users today.
+Even this platform, if well exploited, can be very interesting for digital marketing in the insurance sector (source: Oberlo)

 Insurance sector players know this well.
 And they know that social media is a very delicate and slippery channel.
 It’s mismanagement, in fact, can lead to disastrous boomerang effects, which spread rapidly from user to user and are almost impossible to stop.
 How to avoid all this?
 And how to turn your social channels into a formidable marketing tool?